From integrals to combinatorial formulas of finite type invariants -- a case study: Introduction

 $(ii)$ If $K$ admits the regular double--crossing projection onto the plane orthogonal to $N$, we obtain

-\end{thmp} The combinatorial expressions in \eqref{eq:gd_c2_dbl-crossings} are known as the arrow diagram formulas and were first introduced by Polyak and Viro in \cite{Polyak-Viro:1994}, and then further developed in subsequent works \cite{Polyak-Viro:2001}, \cite{Chmutov-Duzhin-Mostovoy:2012}.
+$(iii)$ $I(K)$ descends to the knot invariant on $\K$, i.e. $I:\pi_0(\K)\longrightarrow \Z$. \end{thmp} The combinatorial expressions in \eqref{eq:gd_c2_dbl-crossings} are known as the arrow diagram formulas and were first introduced by Polyak and Viro in \cite{Polyak-Viro:1994}, and then further developed in subsequent works \cite{Polyak-Viro:2001}, \cite{Chmutov-Duzhin-Mostovoy:2012}.
 We further obtain an adaptation of the arrow diagram formulas and Gauss diagrams to the setting of long knots with multiple crossings in the following

 \begin{thmp} For the multiple--crossing Gauss diagram $G_K$, we have the following generalization of the formula in \eqref{eq:gd_c2_dbl-crossings}